 If the injuries you have suffered from a truck accident are due to the negligence of a truck driver, the driver’s employer, or a truck parts manufacturer, talk to a truck wreck lawyer at The Weinstein Firm.

 Our truck accident lawyers are prepared to look into your case and provide the best legal options possible in Dunwoody, GA.

 The first steps to recovery begin with you.
-Call us at The Weinstein Firm to speak with an experienced accident attorney today.
+Call The Weinstein Firm at 770-HELP-NOW to speak with an experienced accident attorney today.